zpzim/SCAMP/docs/source/performance.rst

  `GPU NVIDIA Tesla P100 (1x), Input length 1M datapoints, default parameters <https://zpzim.github.io/SCAMP/gpu-benchmarks/bench>`_

 Note that the charts are not totally optimized for human consumption yet.
-But you can see a benchmark of each profile type (except PROFILE_TYPE_ALL_NEIGHBORS), the y-axis is nanoseconds.
+But you can see a benchmark of each profile type, the y-axis is nanoseconds.

+More charts will be added here once there are more stable benchmarks for CPU code.

 Performance Comparisons
 ***********************